nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 ### notes from hands on practice with these:

-csv version of extracting the data didn't work because the delimiter was a semicolon
+csv version of extracting the data didn't work because the delimiter was a semicolon note that for csv as datasource column order and datatypes of columns should not get shuyffled in the csv as you update it.